 - Bicyclists can be the victims of overly aggressive drivers who don’t think bicycles belong on the road.

-What Kinds of Injuries Are Common in Bicycle Accidents?
+What Kinds of Injuries are Common in Bicycle Accidents?

 In a typical bike accident, cyclists may fall sideways, hitting their shoulder, arm, or head on the pavement.
 The cyclist may also put a hand out to break the fall.
 Often, the cyclist skids along the roadway.
 Some of the common injuries we see from bicycle accidents include: